tabey/FDA_Project/README.md

 $$D[i,j] = (X[i] − X[j])^T Σ^{-1} (X[i] − X[j])$$

 where Σ is the sample covariance matrix of returns.
-An RBF (Gaussian) kernel is then applied:
+An RBF kernel is then applied:

 $$K[i,j] = exp(−γ · D[i,j])$$